prithvikin/video-games-with-R/R-Analysis-of-Video-Games.md

 platforms are more “violent?”
 What region loves their sacred controllers and game cartridges the most?
 Would releasing a game in North America be more beneficial than releasing in Japan?
-Although these are questions of an over-achieving gamer, the quest was to get the bottom of some of them with R and a public dataset.
+Although these are questions of an over-achieving gamer, the quest is to get the bottom of some of them with R and a public dataset.

 ### The Data